What We're Learning: January 2023

 Social Studies: This month we are moving away from South and Central America, and learning more about North America.
 As we refresh and move into the New Year, we will also continue to grow our community and team-building skills.

-- Math Tip: Equivalent Fractions In 5th grade we learn how to add unlike fractions.
+Equivalent Fractions: In 5th grade we learn how to add unlike fractions.
 This procedure involves converting the fractions to equivalent fractions with a common denominator.
 So, the concept of equivalent fractions is an important prerequisite to fraction addition and subtraction.

 What is perspective?
 Two people can have the same experience but feel differently about it.
 Look at this comic and think about the difference in perspective.

 - Reading assessments are happening this month.
 Make sure your student is reading independently for 40 minutes every day.
 They should stop to jot their ideas every 3ish pages.
 They should use literary terms (e.g. foreshadowing, theme, symbolism, suspense, etc.) when talking/jotting/writing about their reading.

 Friday, January 6th: Parent Association Meeting and Family Game Night 6:00pm